maddc0de/testing-bites/README.md

 # TESTING-BITES

-*RSpec* is a behaviour driven development tool in Ruby.
 ----

 ## Objective

-A series of exercises to help me learn how to write tests with RSpec by:
+A series of exercises to help me learn how to write tests with RSpec (**RSpec** is a behaviour driven development tool in Ruby) by:

 [x] Testing Methods with Equality `eq`